markuryy/spacecat-sage/README.md

 ### Installation

-Since the app isn't signed, I recommend you look through source code and build it on your own machine (see [development docs](docs/DEVELOPMENT.md)). *But* that's a little annoying, so I've compiled binaries for major platforms.
+Since the app isn't signed, I recommend you look through the source code and build it on your own machine (see [development docs](docs/DEVELOPMENT.md)). *But* that's a little annoying, so there are also installers for major platforms.

 You can download the latest release [here](https://github.com/markuryy/spacecat-sage/releases/latest) for your platform (it's built for darwin but compiled for linux and windows).

-#### Windows / Linux

-On Linux and Windows, you can download the .zip file and extract it to your desired location.
-Run the executable to start the app.
+#### Unsigned Warnings

-On windows, it's easy to bypass the prompt by clicking "run anyway":
+On Windows, it's easy to bypass the security prompt on the installer by clicking "run anyway":

 > Windows protected your PC
 > Microsoft Defender SmartScreen prevented an unrecognized app from starting.
 Running this app might put your PC at risk.
 > App: spacecat sage.exe
 > Publisher: Unknown publisher

-#### macOS

-On macOS, you can drag and drop the app to your Applications folder.

-There are [a few more steps](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac) to open the app:
+On macos, there are [a few more steps](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac) to open the app:

 > Overriding security settings to open an app is the most common way that a Mac gets infected with malware.
 >